iAbhishek91/learn-java/src/javaBasics/collections/README.md

 # Collection

-- Collection is an interface.
+- Collection is a class.
     - List is an Interface, and extends collection interface
         - All lists implements list.
 LinkList, ArrayList, Vector.
+    - set
+    - queue
+    - deque
+- Map is an interface

 > Don't use raw type, see more on generics.